We have embarked on our Summer 2017 CSA season sign-ups!

 2017 Summer Season Info

-Please scroll down for all the information you need on membership in our CSA as well as our just-released list of pick-up sites.
+Please scroll down for all the information you need on membership in our CSA.
+Check out our newest pick-up site additions in Hudson and Beachwood!

 Geauga Family Farms is a cooperative of five certified-organic family farms whose goal is to provide organically grown produce to the Northeast Ohio community.
 The group formed to create a more sustainable approach to supporting one another in the farming way of life.
 The inclusion of multiple farms means a wider variety of produce is available for our members.
 The farmers of Geauga Family Farms strive to bring you high-quality, healthy and delicious produce.

 The farmers run a CSA program, short for Community Supported Agriculture.
 Members of the CSA pay up front for a share of organically grown produce they will receive on a weekly basis throughout the season.
 By purchasing a share from Geauga Family Farms at the beginning of the season, members provide financial support to the farms when it is most needed.
 This approach also means that what members receive is tied to the growing conditions, but the wide variety of produce that can be planted by multiple farms means that if it is a bad year for one item, you’ll get others instead.